ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 # Dot and Cross Product Emergence from Pythagoras' Theorem

 The dot and cross products emerge naturally from Pythagoras' theorem.
-Below we will take advantage of the fact that the dot product of two perpendicular vectors is zero and the cross product of two parallel vectos is zero.
+To see how this works, below we will take advantage of the fact that the dot product of two perpendicular vectors is zero and the cross product of two parallel vectos is zero.

 ## Emergence of the Dot Product from Pythagoras' Theorem